-The trainer has 15 years of experience in accounting and investment banking at leading firms and is an experienced financial trainer who has delivered courses for financial institutions in the City of London and around the world, in the areas of Corporate Finance, Valuation (Industrials and Banks), Financial Modelling, M&A, LBO, Financial Accounting, Capital Markets, Bank Regulatory Capital, Financial Risks, both in English and French.
+The trainer has more than 20 years of experience in accounting and investment banking at leading firms and is an experienced financial trainer who has delivered courses for financial institutions in the City of London and around the world, in the areas of Corporate Finance, Valuation (Industrials and Banks), Financial Modelling, M&A, LBO, Financial Accounting, Capital Markets, Bank Regulatory Capital, Financial Risks, both in English and French.

 Project Finance Modelling Course Summary:

 This Project Finance Modelling Course will provide participants with the skills and techniques necessary to understand, analyse and model a project finance project.
 The session includes a detailed project financial model of a European highway E65/E7 in the south-west of France including construction and operational phases and related financing.

 Case Study: The participants will use a French highway project finance model during the two days, based on publicly available information.

 Participants will be required to bring a laptop to the course.